Chinese Visa Requirements

 - The application form must be completed on a computer and be printed single-sided.

 - The applicant must sign and date on page 4.
-If the applicant is under the age of 18, both parents must complete and sign sections 4 and 5 on page 4.
-Above the signature at section 4.3 the parents must write the minor’s name as it appears on the passport.
+If the applicant is under the age of 18, one of the parents must complete and sign sections 4 and 5 on page 4.

 - On section 1.17 of the application form, please state the type of the business of your employer (for example, Information Technology, Medical Device, etc)